28 Unique South Indian Dishes and Food Culture

 Ingredients and Preparation

-Popular Types of South Indian Food
+Popular Types of South Indian Dishes

 South Indian dishes are those from the southern states of India, including Tamil Nadu, Andhra Pradesh, Karnataka, Kerala, Telangana, and Lakshadweep.